 Military veterans receive a wide range of benefits during and after their service.
 The opportunity to get a VA home loan is one of the most popular benefits that veterans receive.
 The loans often have low interest rates and don't force borrowers to pay for mortgage insurance.

 Active service members can use a VA loan to purchase homes, but many of them transfer to new locations before they finish repaying their loans.
 Thankfully, VA loans are assumable in most cases.
 This feature can make it much easier for you to sell your home when you need to move.

 What Are Assumable Loans?

 Assumable loans are mortgages that let home buyers assume the remaining debt of a property's previous owner.
-Many people find assumable mortgages attractive because they want to take advantage of the low interest rates given to soldiers and veterans.
-Instead of securing a new loan, a buyer can assume the existing loan.
+So instead of securing a new loan, a buyer can assume the existing loan.

 However, although VA assumable loans usually come with low interest rates, buyers may have to spend a lot of money up front to pay off the existing debt.
 For instance, if a soldier has $100,000 left to pay on his or her mortgage, the buyer will have to make a down payment that meets or exceeds that amount.
 Instead of making a down payment worth 10 to 20 percent of the home, the buyer has to assume the mortgage's existing balance.